weaveworks/weave/site/operational-guide/tasks.md

     weave status ipam

-This command lists the names of unreachable peers.
-If you are satisifed that they are truly gone, rather than temporarily unreachable due to a partition, you can reclaim their space manually.
+This command displays the peer names and nicknames, absolute quantity/percentage of allocation range managed by peer and also identifies the names of unreachable peers.
+If you are satisifed that the peer is truly gone, rather than temporarily unreachable due to a partition, you can reclaim their space manually.

 ###<a name="manually-reclaim-address-space"></a>Manually Reclaiming Address Space